kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 Before applying this example to a cluster, the KUDO CLI is needed to [install KUDO](https://kudo.dev/docs/#getting-started) and  [install the `Operators`](https://kudo.dev/docs/#deploy-your-first-operator).

  During the initial rollout of these two instances, the KUDO controller will attempt to deploy both at the same time.
 This will have the effect of causing Kafka to error and restart pods multiple times while they fail to connect to the Zookeeper cluster before it's successfully deployed.
-After the inital deployment, suppose, during our use of Kafka, we determine we need to scale out our Zookeeper instance and we patch Zookeeper to the following: <-- rewrite this last part>
+After the initial deployment, suppose we determine we need to scale out our Zookepeer cluster and we patch the object:

 ```yaml
 apiVersion: kudo.dev/v1beta1